Stock Markets Power Ahead On Strong US Jobs Data - UrduPoint

 Strong US jobs numbers gave global stock markets and the dollar a shot in the arm on Friday, providing fresh evidence for the rude health of the world's top economy

-Ahead of Wall Street's opening, the Labor Department reported that the US economy added 266,000 net new jobs in November, vastly higher than market expectations of around 190,000, taking the unemployment rate to 3.5 percent.
+The Labor Department reported that the US economy added 266,000 net new jobs in November, vastly higher than market expectations of around 190,000, taking the unemployment rate to 3.

 In addition, the previous month's numbers were revised up.